-- Add additional uses or buildings to the currents ones; or
+- add additional uses or buildings to the currents ones

 Developing land includes the following types of activities:

-- Placing or relocating a building or works; and
+- placing or relocating a building or works

 The planning permit process regulates the use and development of land by assessing proposals against local Council planning schemes and State government planning legislation.
 The process focuses particularly on the impact of the proposal on the site and surrounding land.